Q: What is Rosemont 2020-2021?

 Q: Is the Community Center Fitness Center open?

-A: The Fitness Center will reopen in the Green Phase.
+A: The Fitness Center is open.
 Social distancing must be observed, and all equipment must be wiped down after use with the wipes onsite.
 Frequent cleaning and sanitizing of the Center will be done by Facilities.
-Reservations will be required to use the Fitness Center.
+Reservations are required to use the Fitness Center.
 Online Registration Link

 School of Graduate and Professional Studies